Germany's Social Democrats kick off election campaign – DW – 11/30/2024

 Also speaking at the opening of a campaign conference at the SPD's Berlin headquarters on Saturday, party leader Lars Klingbeil was upbeat about the party's prospects.

-"The Social Democrats are standing together, but above all, the Social Democrats are highly motivated for this election campaign."
+"The Social Democrats are standing together, but above all, the Social Democrats are highly motivated for this election campaign," he said.

 "85 days, it's going to be a tough ride.
 It will challenge us," Klingbeil added, referring to what promises to be a tense race to the early parliamentary elections expected to be held on February 23.